menu icon

 Note: you'll want to place the plastic wrap DIRECTLY onto the custard as shown above.
 If you loosely cover the pan a skin will form over the pudding.
 You don't want that and having the plastic against the custard prevents that.
 The same tip applies when making lemon curd.

-Poke holes across the bottom, using a fork, and crimp edges.
-Bake in the oven at 450 degrees for 8-10 minutes, or until edges are lightly golden.
+Roll the pie dough out to fit a 9-inch pie pan.
+Poke holes across the bottom (or use pie weights), using a fork, and crimp edges.
+Bake pie crust in the oven at 450 degrees for 8-10 minutes, or until edges are lightly golden.
 Cool.

-pie crust with sliced bananas for banana cream pie
+Pie crust with sliced bananas for banana cream pie.

-Place them into the cooled pie crust in a single layer.
+Step 7: Slice two of the bananas.
+Place them into the baked pie crust in a single layer.

-banana cream pudding in pie shell
+Banana cream pudding in pie shell.

-Top with the cooled custard.
+Step 8: Top with the cooled custard.

 Refrigerate until ready to serve, at least 1 hour (2-3 hours is preferred).
 Add extra banana slices as a garnish, just before serving.